My neonate

 confessions and relayed professions of those that could not allow these facts

-to fester inside their fading and formerly conspiratorial corpses.
+to fester in their fading and formerly conspiratorial corpses.
 It would become

 incumbent upon me to piece the total truth together, yet certain details do remain